Thommzy/Ricktionary/README.md

 ## How to Use

 1. Launch the app
+2. Log in with Username and Password / Log in with FaceID
-2. Browse the list of *Rick and Morty* characters
+3. Browse the list of *Rick and Morty* characters
-3. Tap on a character to view detailed information
+4. Tap on a character to view detailed information

 ---